-Sue: Cornwall!
+Sue: Not Cornwall again!
 It’s always ****ing Cornwall!

 Sue: Is this a Bond movie now?

-Me: Yes.
-You Only Live 13 Times.
+Me: You Only Live 13 Times.

-When the Doctor signs his name ‘Dr. W’, he reignites an old debate.
+When the Doctor signs his name ‘Dr W’, he reignites an old debate.

-Me: How short is Polly’s surgical gown?
+Me: Blimey.
+Just how short is Polly’s surgical gown?

 Sue: Trust you to notice that, love.

 The hot topic of conversation during this episode is Professor Zaroff.
 Obviously.

 Sue: He reminds me of the mad scientist in that show you love, Neil.
 What’s it called?
 Comedy Theater 2000?